 Summary

 The soleus is a broad, flat muscle beneath the gastrocnemius that helps form the calf's bulk.
-Together with the Gastrocnemius, it forms the triceps surae, providing powerful plantarflexion for pushing off the ground.
+Together with the gastrocnemius, it forms the triceps surae, providing powerful plantarflexion for pushing off the ground.

 Key Features